-In Great Britain, a systematic sample is drawn each quarter from the three sampling bases, using a sampling interval of 1 440 units.
-This yields 16 600 PAF addresses, 75 telephone numbers for the north of Scotland and 42 units of National Health Service housing.
-As the PAF is broken down geographically, the systematic sampling produces a pseudo-stratification effect which ensures that the sample is representative at regional level.
-In Northern Ireland, a simple random sample is drawn each quarter from each of the three strata, giving 650 addresses in all.
+In Great Britain, a systematic sample is drawn each quarter from the three sampling bases, which yields 16,640 PAF addresses, 80 telephone numbers for the north of Scotland and nine units of National Health Service housing.
+As the PAF is broken down geographically, the systematic sampling ensures that the sample is representative at regional level.
+In Northern Ireland, a simple random sample is drawn, each quarter, from each of the three strata, giving 650 addresses in all.
+Additionally, 260 additional ('booster') new addresses are added to the sample in Quarter 2 of each year; these are spread equally across the five waves.
+Thus, in any one quarter, a total of about 17,380 addresses are newly-selected in the UK for the main LFS (excluding the Northern Ireland boosters).